MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Skype for Business Online
 - Microsoft Teams
 localization_priority: Normal
-f1keywords: None
+f1.keywords:
+- NOCSH
 ms.custom:
 - Security
 description: Guía de seguridad para Skype Empresarial Online <add description>
-ms.openlocfilehash: 8fb0ef5322af99e3868a64be4101cf898918c449
+ms.openlocfilehash: 268a9859439ca91b5ad7cd8d5e32edf707860cde
-ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f
+ms.sourcegitcommit: 19f534bfafbc74dbc2d381672b0650a3733cb982
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 05/20/2019
+ms.lasthandoff: 02/03/2020
-ms.locfileid: "34298032"
+ms.locfileid: "41706815"
 ---
 # <a name="security-and-skype-for-business-online"></a>Seguridad y Skype empresarial online

-Skype Empresarial Online (SfBO, Skype for Business Online), como parte del servicio Office 365, sigue las mejores prácticas y procedimientos de seguridad, como la seguridad de nivel de servicio a través de la "defensa en profundidad", los controles de cliente en el servicio, el reforzamiento de la seguridad y las mejores prácticas operativas.
+Skype empresarial online (SfBO), como parte del servicio de Office 365, sigue todos los procedimientos recomendados de seguridad y procedimientos, como seguridad de nivel de servicio mediante defensa en profundidad, controles de cliente dentro del servicio, refuerzo de la seguridad y procedimientos recomendados operativos.
 Para obtener más información, visite el centro de confianza dehttps://microsoft.com/trustcenter)Microsoft (.

 ## <a name="trustworthy-by-design"></a>Fiabilidad basada en el diseño
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.